deepakramanath/Python-Regex-01/README.md

 # Tutorials
-Regular expression tutorials using Python
+This repository has some regular expression or regex tutorials using Python.